oncody/civ-board-game-2010/README.md

 3. Opportunity to use an ability
 4. Battle turn ends After a player plays his last unit, he does not take any more battle turns.
 Can a player win a battle if he has no units in the battle, but he has a high enough military bonus to win?
 A: Yes Can a player use resource abilities from tech cards during his “turn” in combat if he has no units left in his hand?
 A: Yes

-When an army figure moves into a square containing a village tile, an enemy army figure, or an enemy city, a battle takes place.
+When an army figure moves into a square containing a village token, an enemy army figure, or an enemy city, a battle takes place.

 * Finite resource
   This relationship is shown on the unit cards by their trump symbols.
 For example, infantry units are particularly effective against mounted units (e.g., pikemen versus knights), so infantry units have the mounted unit symbol as their trump symbol.
 When a unit attacks or is attacked by a unit that it has pictured on its card as a trump symbol, it trumps that unit, dealing its damage before the other unit can do so.
 If this damage kills the trumped unit, the trumped unit deals no damage back to the unit trumping it, since it is already dead before it can deal its damage.